new year resolutions for paid media success in 2020

 If you haven’t done already, the time has come to move away from manual bidding and start using automated smart bidding.
 In recent years, Google has implemented a range of machine learning features such as Smart Bidding.
 This tool optimises your bids to maximise conversions.

 The set of automated bidding strategies in AdWords looks at historical search behaviour and contextual data.
-Using this insight, it predicts the likelihood of a conversion before increasing your bids where appropriate to capitalise on this opportunity.
+Using this insight, it predicts the likelihood of conversion before increasing your bids where appropriate to capitalise on this opportunity.
 The contextual data can include factors such as location, time of day, device and user’s historical ad performance.
 Using automated strategies helps to save time and increases efficiency, allowing you to set campaigns and let them run while using Google’s vast amount of data to target relevant people.
 Manual bidding still has its place in some scenarios, but Smart Bidding can be highly useful and convenient when you want to raise brand awareness, increase traffic and conversions.

 set up responsive search ads